CalBike

 What Is an E-Bike?
 A Guide to California E-Bike Classifications.

-Note: This information was compiled in August of 2023.
+Note: This information was compiled in August of 2023 and updated in June 2024.
 California laws and regulations are subject to change.
 Please consult the California Vehicle Code (CVC) sections governing e-bikes for the most up-to-date information.

 Some of the recent furor over the increased presence of e-bikes on California streets has centered on mobility devices sold as e-bikes that may push the boundaries of what counts as an electric bicycle in the state of California.
 So here’s a look at e-bike classification, an emerging class of two-wheeled vehicles called ZEMs, and the gray area in between.